 The COVID-19 pandemic has had a profound impact on the broader community, and the impacts on the aged care sector have been extreme.
-As at the time of writing this report, Uniting AgeWell has had no resident within its residential aged care facilities that has tested positive to COVID-19, and there has been no staff to staff transmission.
-A small number of residential aged care staff have contracted COVID-19 via community transmission, and this triggered outbreak management protocols at the four facilities at which these staff worked.
+As at the time of writing this report, Uniting AgeWell has no resident within its residential aged care facilities that has tested positive to COVID-19, and there has been no staff to staff transmission.

 Uniting AgeWell has invested heavily in additional staff, infection control education, personal protective equipment, and technology to assist care services and corporate support services to continue throughout this difficult period.
-In addition, revenue was impacted due to reduced occupancy, closure of community centres and lower returns on invested funds.
-As an organisation we are very pleased with how well the challenges have been navigated to date.
+In addition, revenue was impacted due to reduced occupancy, and closure of community centres.
+As an organisation we are very proud of how well the challenges have been navigated throughout the pandemic.